Evi-Steer: Learning to Steer Biomedical Vision-Language Models through Efficient and Generalizable Evidential Tuning

 Key Points

-- Updates only 0.11% of model parameters.
+- Evi-Steer updates only 0.11% of model parameters for efficient tuning.

-- Outperforms state-of-the-art in few-shot learning.
+- Outperforms state-of-the-art methods in few-shot learning scenarios.

 Article Content